Selleo/guidebook/docs/docs/remix-recipes/02-architecture.md

 ## Route components

 Route and Layout components should be living in their corresponding modules.
 Their names should be `module.page.tsx` & `module.layout.tsx` respectively.
+It allows for easy fuzzy search while not introducing any specific, not semantic file based syntax.